How to Cut Stair Stringers: A Comprehensive Guide

 3. Pencil or Marker: To draw clear, accurate cut lines.

-4. Circular Saw: This is used to make the initial cuts.
-Ensure the blade is sharp.
+4. Circular Saw: Used for initial cuts; ensure the blade is sharp.

-5. Hand Saw or Jigsaw: For finishing the cuts, the circular saw can’t reach.
+5. Hand Saw or Jigsaw: For finishing cuts that the circular saw can’t reach.

 6. Clamps: To secure the stringer during cutting.